lizmat/rak/README.md

 ### :invert-match

 Flag.
 If specified with a trueish value, will negate the return value of the pattern if a `Bool` was returned.
 Defaults to `False`.

+### :mapper(&mapper)

+If specified, indicates the `Callable` that will be called (in a thread-safe manner) for each source, with the matches of that source.
+The `Callable` is passed the source object, and a list of matches, if there were any matches.
+If you want the `Callable` to be called for every source, then you must also specify `:map-all`.

+Whatever the mapper `Callable` returns, will become the result of the call to the `rak` subroutine.
+If you don't want any result to be returned, you can return `Empty` from the mapper `Callable`.

+### :map-all

+Flag.
+If specified with a trueish value, will call the mapper logic, as specified with `:mapper`, even if a source has no matches.
+Defaults to `False`:

 ### :meta-modified(&filter)